-When you've installed the library you can use: ./configure --with-modules="gsqlite" to configure PowerDNS to use the SQLite backend.
+When you've installed the library you can use: ./configure --with-modules="gsqlite" or ./configure --with-modules="gsqlite3" to configure PowerDNS to use the SQLite backend.
 Compilation can then proceed as usual.

 SQLite is included in most PowerDNS binary releases.